 Some interesting nuggets about the mosque that many people may not be aware of:

 - The prayer hall can hold 5,000 worshippers.
 Prayer times follow that of Mecca and are posted on the notice board each day.

 - The base of each dome is decorated with glass bottle ends, donated by lower-income Muslims during its construction so that all Muslims, regardless of their wealth, could contribute.

 - The carpeting was donated by a prince of Saudi Arabia and bears his emblem.

 - Masjid Sultan is the only mosque in Singapore with outward loudspeakers that are used for calls to prayers.

 - Customer service survey touch screens are fitted at strategic locations to help the mosque administration stay abreast of the demands of the visitors and congregants.

-Like many other places of worship, no shorts, t-shirts or revealing clothes are allowed when visiting the mosque.
+Like many other places of worship, no shorts, T-shirts or revealing clothes are allowed when visiting the mosque.
 However, it does not turn away anyone without the proper dress code.
-Cloaks are provided free-of-charge and they can be found to the right at the top of the stairs at the entrance.
+Cloaks are provided free-of-charge and they can be found on the right of the stair landing by the entrance.
 Visitors are expected to remove their footwear as well.

 Following tradition, the start of Ramadan (Muslim fasting month) is announced at the Mosque.
-During this period, Bussorah Street in front of it is transformed into a bazaar with stalls selling mouthwatering food, where Muslims gather to await the prayer call to break fast at sunset.
+During this period, the front of Bussorah Street is transformed into a bazaar with stalls selling mouthwatering food, where Muslims gather to await the prayer call to break fast at sunset.

-The Mosque was gazettled as a national monument in 1975 for its historic and architectural significance.
+The Mosque was gazetted as a national monument in 1975 for its historic and architectural significance.